zackx25/BusZer-User-Final/README.md

 # Realtime Android Location Tracker using Firebase.

 The app tracks the realtime location a the bus app.
-I created a separte application for the bus which sends it's coordinates to firebase and fetched by the commuter app.
+I created a separate application for the bus which sends it's coordinates to firebase and fetched by the commuter app.

 Below is the sample of the commuter app.